siderolabs/talos/README.md

 > Talos was an automaton created by the Greek God of the forge to protect the island of Crete.
 > He would patrol the coast and enforce laws throughout the land.
-> We felt it was a fitting name for a security focused Linux distribution designed to run Kubernetes.
+> We felt it was a fitting name for a security focused operating system designed to run Kubernetes.

 **Why no shell or SSH?**